Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Numerical examples

 \subsection{Kalthoff-Winkler experiments}

-The Kalthoff-Winkler experiment \cite{kalthoff1988failure} is a classical benchmark problem for dynamic fracture modeling \cite{Li2002,Belytschko2003,Song2006}.
-For different impact velocities, the fracture can be brittle or ductile.
-For low impact velocities, the dynamic brittle fracture propagates from the crack tip at an angle of around 70$^{\circ} $ vs. the direction of the initially horizontal crack.
-When the impact velocity is increased further, a ductile failure (or shear fracture) phenomenon occurs and a shear band is observed.
-The dimension of the plate is $0.2\times 0.1\mbox{ m} ^2$ as shown in Fig.\ref{fig:kwsSetup}.
-The material parameters are $E=190\mbox{ GPa} ,\nu=0.3, G_c=2.4\times 10^4\mbox{ J/m} ^2$.
-Consider the symmetry, only half of the plate is modeled.
-The plate is discretized with 200x200 particles.
-The support radius is selected as $l=3\Delta x$ m.
-The initial crack is represented by modifying the neighbors in support.
-The number of neighbors for each particle is restricted to 28.
-The brittle failure at low impact velocity is studied with critial normal strain criterion.
-In this case, the velocity applied on the top of the plate starts from 0 to $v_y=20 $m/s in a period of $10^{-7} $ s and remains constant thereafter \cite{miehe2015phase}.
-For the case of shear fracture at higher impact velocity $v_y=39$ m/s, the critical shear damage criterion is employed and energy release rate of mode-II fracture is selected as $G_{II}=4 G_c$.
+The Kalthoff-Winkler experiment has been widely recognized as a classical benchmark problem in the field of dynamic fracture modeling \cite{kalthoff1988failure, Li2002, Belytschko2003, Song2006}.
+The fracture may exhibit either brittle or ductile behavior, depending on the varying impact velocities.
+At low impact velocities, the dynamic brittle fracture spreads from the crack tip at an approximate angle of 70$^{\circ}$ relative to the orientation of the initially horizontal crack.
+Upon further increase in impact velocity, a ductile failure, also known as shear fracture, is observed, accompanied by the formation of a shear band.
+The plate's dimensions are 0.2 meters by 0.1 meters, as depicted in Figure \ref{fig:kwsSetup}.
+The given values for the material parameters are as follows: Young's modulus, Poisson's ratio, and critical energy release rate $E=190\mbox{ GPa} ,\nu=0.3, G_c=2.4\times 10^4\mbox{ J/m} ^2$.
+With consideration for symmetry, only half of the plate is modeled.
+The plate has been discretized into a grid of 200 by 200 particles.
+The chosen value for the support radius is $l=3\Delta x$ meters.
+The initial crack is indicated by altering the adjacent neighbors in the support.
+The maximum number of neighboring particles of each particle is selected as 28.
+The critical normal strain criterion is utilized to investigate brittle failure under low impact velocity.
+The velocity imposed on the impact surface of the plate undergoes a step change from an initial value of zero to a final value of $v_y=20$ m/s within a duration of $10^{-7}$ s and subsequently remains constant \cite{miehe2015phase}.
+In the case where shear fracture occurs at an elevated impact velocity of $v_y=39$ m/s, the critical shear damage criterion is utilized.
+Additionally, the energy release rate of mode-II fracture is designated as $G_{II}=4 G_c$.